Skip to content

 Note: The in team clause is not really needed, since plays_for constrains the values of x in the same way.

-If you prefer, you can write this relation as:
+If you prefer, you can write this as:

 def output[x in team] = average[p where plays_for(p, x): age[p] ]